- CLASS: Mammalia (Mammals)

 HABITAT AND DIET

-Lions hunt antelope and other hoofed animals, baby elephants or rhinos, rodents, reptiles, insects, and even crocodiles.
-They also scavenge or steal prey from leopards, cheetahs, hyenas, or wild dogs, even eating food that has spoiled.
+Lions hunt antelope and other ungulates, baby elephants or rhinos, rodents, reptiles, insects, and even crocodiles.
+They also scavenge or steal prey from leopards, cheetahs, hyenas, or African hunting dogs (also called painted dogs), even eating food that has spoiled.
 Lions digest their food quickly, which allows them to return soon for a second helping after gorging themselves the first time.

 At the San Diego Zoo and the San Diego Zoo Safari Park, the lions get lean ground meat made for zoo carnivores as well as an occasional large bone, thawed rabbit, or sheep carcass.

 A lioness gives birth to her cubs in a secluded location away from the pride.
 At birth, each cub’s coat is yellowish brown and marked with distinct dark, rosette-shaped spots or, sometimes, stripes.
 Cubs remain hidden for four to six weeks as they gain strength, learn to walk, and play with one another and their mother.
 When they return to the pride, they can nurse from any adult lioness in the pride, not just their own mother.
 In fact, the females in a pride often give birth around the same time, which makes for lots of playmates!